Data Center ITAD Strategy: What You Need to Know Before Decommissioning

 As environments grow and timelines tighten, what may seem like a straightforward operational task quickly becomes something far more involved, requiring coordination across assets, stakeholders, and compliance requirements.

-In this interview, Kelly Heisinger, Director of Service Delivery at SK tes, shares what it takes to deliver decommissioning projects in complex, high-volume environments, and why structure and planning are critical from the very beginning.
+In this interview, Kelly Heisinger, Director of Service Delivery at SK Tes, shares what it takes to deliver decommissioning projects in complex, high-volume environments, and why structure and planning are critical from the very beginning.

 Understanding What Decommissioning Really Involves